 Our head-to-toe wash was designed by physicians to combat all the skin-related issues athletes face–including acne, back acne, razor bumps, folliculitis, ringworm, jock itch and body & foot odor.
 Shower right after exercise, massaging the product into skin, hair and nails for 2 minutes.
 Then rinse with lukewarm water.

-Whether or not you find yourself on a screen with millions of fans commenting on your every move (or pimple), a healthy routine and the right products will help you target bacteria and reduce the spread of acne.
+Whether or not you find yourself on a screen with millions of fans commenting on your every move (or pimple), a healthy routine and the right skincare products designed for athletes will help you target bacteria and reduce the spread of sports-related acne.

 If you found this blog post helpful, sign up (on the right of this page) to have weekly articles delivered right to your inbox.